learn-co-curriculum/phase-1-how-the-web-works/README.md

 whether or not the website loads successfully.
 If it does, then their web request was a success - if it doesn't, then something went wrong.

-However, you can also tell a request was successful if you see that the response header's status code is `200`.
+However, you can also tell a request was successful if the response header's status code is `200`.
 You've probably seen another common status code, `404`.
 This means "resource not found."